Vasianandcarps/MullvadDnsIOS/README.md

 https://cdn.jsdelivr.net/gh/Vasianandcarps/MullvadDnsIOS@main/mullvad-dns.mobileconfig

-## Shortcut with instalation
+## Shortcut with installation

-Works properly when you have Safari as default browser.
-If its Brave or else check Folder where Downloads will be saved and change Folder parametr in Get Files:
+Works properly if Safari is your default browser.
+If you use Brave or another browser, check which folder your downloads are saved to and update the folder parameter in the "Get File" action accordingly.

 <img height="500" alt="signal-2026-07-26-23-08-15-046" src="https://github.com/user-attachments/assets/3b443da5-08ff-45e5-aba6-ebba0ec7d3c6" />

 ## Removal